Across industries and continents, Emersonians shape our society, culture, and future.

 Boston, Massachusetts, is an international city with more than 30 foreign consulates, a busy international airport, and more than 40 colleges and universities.
 The city played an exciting role in United States history, and its nickname, “The Hub,” reflects its contemporary importance as a center of business, education, culture, and research.
 The climate is temperate with four distinct seasons.

-Size of Campus: A dozen academic and residential buildings on Boston Common in the heart of the city’s Theater District
+Size of Campus: More than a dozen academic and residential buildings on Boston Common in the heart of the city’s Theater District